Nilpotent approximation and completion of $\mathbb{E}_\infty$-algebra objects of stable symmetric monoidal model categories: Finitely generated (presented) objects of the arrow categories of locally presentable symmetric monoidal abelian categories

-In this paper, our interest in the case that symmetric monoidal categories are generated by projective monoidal unit objects.
-We recall the definition of generators of categories: \begin{definition}[\cite{zbMATH01216133} p.127, Chapter V, Section 7] Let $\mathcal{C}$ be a category.
-A collection $\mathcal{S}$ of objects of $\mathcal{C}$ is said to be a {\it generator} of $\mathcal{C}$ if any parallel $f \neq g: M \to N $, there exists an object $S \in \mathcal{S}$ and a morphism $s:S \to M$ such that $f \circ s \neq g \circ s$. \end{definition}
+In this paper, we are mainly interested in symmetric monoidal categories generated by a projective monoidal unit.
+We therefore recall the notion of a generator: \begin{definition}[\cite{zbMATH01216133} p.127, Chapter V, Section 7] Let $\mathcal{C}$ be a category.
+A collection $\mathcal{S}$ of objects of $\mathcal{C}$ is said to be a {\it generator} of $\mathcal{C}$ if, whenever $f \neq g: M \to N$ are parallel morphisms, there exist an object $S \in \mathcal{S}$ and a morphism $s:S \to M$ such that $f \circ s \neq g \circ s$. \end{definition}